c-waller/chhc-demo/README.md

-# Capital Home Health Care Website
+# Capital Home Health Care Website Redesign

 This repository contains the front-end demo for the **Capital Home Health Care** redesign website.
 It's built with **React**, **Next.js**, **TypeScript**, and **CSS Modules**, with prototypes designed in **Figma**.
 This is an ongoing project.